Arame-create/Financial-Risk-Assessment-Platform/README.md

 **Getting Started**

-You will need to install from statsmodels, blpapi and ipywidgets pip using the following command:
+You will need to install from statsmodels and ipywidgets pip using the following command:

 * !pip install statsmodels
 * !pip install ipywidgets